 3. Units Progress

-Primavera uses only the units (hours) associated with human and machinery resources to calculate progress by units.
+Primavera uses only the units (hours) associated with human (labor) and machinery (nonlabor) resources to calculate progress by units.
 The units of material resources (e.g., m2, m3, kg) are not considered.
 Unlike progress by duration, progress by units uses the total units, not the original units.
 The formula for calculating units percentage complete is:

 [Units % Complete] = [Actual Units] / ([Actual Units] + [Remaining Units])